EN 10168 Mill certificates

 # Licensing

-The format definition, examples, translation, and the documentation on this site are published under GNU Affero General Public License (opens new window).
+The format definition, examples, translation, and the documentation are published under CC BY 4.0 (opens new window).